m0sys/polyglot/README.md

 > Just because we shift paradigm, we should not forget all that we have learned. - Ivar Jacobson (OOSE)

+> When someone says I want a programming language in which I need only say what I wish done, give him a lollipop. - Alan Perlis (A Tour of C++)

 ## Author

 👤 **moe**